 If you’re one of the people who endured unimaginable distress because of Government failures, you may now be entitled to compensation for the pain and suffering you have endured.

-At Hudgell Solicitors, we are fielding weekly enquiries from a wide demographic of people who have been affected by this situation.
+At Hudgell Solicitors, we are acting on behalf of a wide demographic of people affected by this situation and are fielding weekly enquiries from many others.

 In 2012, the Home Office sought to cut down on illegal immigration in the UK and introduced a policy which made it harder for illegal immigrants to seek permanent residency.